Behind the Scenes

 Intermission

-written by George Merrill and Shannon Rubicam, recorded by Whitney Houston - Touch Me in the Morning
+written and recorded by Amy Winehouse - Touch Me in the Morning

 written by Adele Laurie Blue Adkins and Gregory Allen Kurstin, recorded by Adele - Respect